getmyisland/palmx/README.md

 # Palm-Engine

-Palm-Engine is an Open Source Game Engine written in C++.
-The inspiration of this game engine is the Source Engine and its games made by Valve.
+Palm Engine is an open source game engine written in C++.
+It is currently under active development.
+The goal is to provide an easy way to develop small PlayStation 1 style retro games.

-The Goal of this game engine is to provide a simple framework for creating games like DUSK, Half Life, Quake or Doom.
+Information about the different possibilities the engine offers for emulating the PlayStation 1 will be added shortly.